Muhamed-Elhosiny/Cybersecurity_Projects/4_Security_Risk_Assessment/README.md

 # Network security assessment project using Nmap.

 We are performing a network security assessment for a small business.
 Our objective is to identify open ports, services, and potential vulnerabilities on the company's network.
-You will use Nmap to conduct this assessment.
+We will use Nmap to conduct this assessment.

 ## 1. Define our Scope